vsouza/dotfiles/README.md

 ## Credits

-* This project is a customized version of: [@zenoroch old-dotfiles](https://github.com/zenorocha/old-dotfiles)
+* This project is a customized version of: [@zenorocha old-dotfiles](https://github.com/zenorocha/old-dotfiles)

 ## License